-The Canada operations represented 10.2%, 11.2%, and 11.7% of the Company's net premiums in 2015, 2014 and 2013, respectively.
+The Canada operations represented 10.5%, 10.2%, and 11.2% of the Company's net premiums in 2016, 2015 and 2014, respectively.
 The Company operates in Canada primarily through RGA Canada.
 RGA Canada employs its own underwriting, actuarial, claims, pricing, accounting, systems, marketing and administrative staff in offices located in Montreal and Toronto.

-In 2015, the Canada Traditional Reinsurance segment assumed \$38.6 billion in new business, predominately representing recurring new business, as opposed to in force transactions.
-Approximately 87.3% of the 2015 recurring new business was written on an automatic basis.
+In 2016, the Canada Traditional Reinsurance segment assumed \$34.9 billion in new business, predominately representing recurring new business, as opposed to in force transactions.
+Approximately 79.4% of the 2016 recurring new business was written on an automatic basis.

 RGA Canada is a leading life reinsurer in Canada, based on new individual life insurance production.
-It assists clients with capital management and mortality and morbidity risk management and is primarily engaged in individual life reinsurance, as well as creditor, group life and health, and living benefits (critical illness and disability) reinsurance, through yearly renewable term and coinsurance agreements.
+It assists clients with capital management and mortality and morbidity risk management and is primarily engaged in individual life reinsurance, as well as creditor, group life and health, critical illness and disability reinsurance, through yearly renewable term and coinsurance agreements.
 Creditor insurance covers the outstanding balance on personal, mortgage or commercial loans in the event of death, disability or critical illness and is generally shorter in duration than individual life insurance.